sy77777en/video_annotation_folk/labels_markdown/cam_setup/index.md

 <h3>📖 Definition:</h3>
-Does the video include one or more shot transitions?
+Does the video include shot transitions?

 <details>
 <summary><h4> Question (Definition)</h4></summary>

+- Does the video include one or more shot transitions?

 - Does the video contain hard cuts or soft transitions, or a combination of both?